algolia/instantsearch-android/README.md

 Alternatively, you can specify `algolia:highlightingColor='@{"color/appDefinedColor"}'` to use a specific color for the current view.

-Note that highlighting **only works automatically on TextViews**. if you implement a [custom hit view](#custom-hit-views), you should use the `Highlighter` to render the appropriate highlight, as explained below.
+Note that highlighting **only works automatically on TextViews**. if you implement a [custom hit view](#custom-hit-views), you should use the `Highlighter` to render the appropriate highlight, as explained in the next section.

 ## With custom Hit Views or a custom Widget